maugus0/yushan-platform-frontend/README.md

-# Yushan Frontend
+# Yushan Platform Frontend

-> 🌟 **Frontend application for Yushan** - A gamified web novel reading platform that transforms reading into an engaging, social experience.
+> 🌟 **Frontend application for Yushan Platform** - A gamified web novel reading platform that transforms reading into an engaging, social experience.

 ## 🚀 Tech Stack